UnibaGEO/UGLC_point/README.md

 --------------------------------------------------------

-The entire UGLC structure is allocated in 3 main folders :
+The entire UGLC structure is allocated in 4 main folders :
-- 00.INPUT
+- input

-      This folder contains the "DOWNLOADER.py" and "STANDARDIZER.py" scripts that allow the automatic download of native datasets from the source sites (Entities, Government agencies, Universities, Various repositories etc.), the standardization of the file name (NN_DATASETNAME_NATIVE.csv format) and allocation in the subfolder named "00.INPUT\NATIVE_DATAFRAMES\NN_DATASETNAME_NATIVE" sub folder.
+  This folder contains the "download" and "native_datasets" folders.
+The first one contains the downloader scripts, one for each dataset, that manage the automatic download of the native datasets (as .csv/.shp/.gpkg etc) from the source sites (Entities, Government agencies, Universities, Various repositories etc.).
+  The second folder contains standardizer scripts wich create a standardized .csv ready to be converted into the UGLC format.

-- 01.CONVERSION_CSV
+- csv

       This folder contains the different folders named after the native datasets ("NN_DATASETNAME") within the "NN_CONVERTER.py," "NN_FUNCTIONS.py," and "NN_LOOKUPTABLES.json" scripts which allow the filtering of the native datasets and its conversion into a new dataset having the same format as the final UGLC dataframe, and will be allocated in "02.OUTPUT\CONVERTED_DATAFRAMES" directory.

+- output

+      This folder contains the script "UNIFIER.py" that allows the union of all converted and adapted datasets present in the  "02.OUTPUT\CONVERTED_DATAFRAMES" directory, into the final UGLC dataframe allocated into the "FINAL_DATAFRAME" folder.

-- 02.OUTPUT
+- lib

       This folder contains the script "UNIFIER.py" that allows the union of all converted and adapted datasets present in the  "02.OUTPUT\CONVERTED_DATAFRAMES" directory, into the final UGLC dataframe allocated into the